pcahillgit/pands-project/README.md

 All of the Irises were picked in the Gaspé Peninsula (near Quebec City, Canada) under the same conditions (on the same day, by the same person).

 ## What Makes This Particular Dataset so Special?
-Aside from being published by an already established and successful (albeit controversial) statistician, this dataset is renowned across multiple scientific and computing fields in it's own right for a number of reasons, explaining why it's still in use 80+ years after those 150 flowers were plucked.
+Aside from being published by an already established and successful statistician, this dataset is renowned across multiple scientific and computing fields in it's own right for a number of reasons, explaining why it's still in use 80+ years after those 150 flowers were plucked.

 The Iris dataset is easily accessible for beginners; it has an easily contextualised subject matter (flowers) and examines those flowers in relatively few variables, using the same unit of meaurement for each (centimetres).
 Further, the data is evenly spread amongst three species (fifty instances of each), with no missing data- this means it doesn't require tidying before analysis and each of the three species of flower can be compared to one another using the same count of instances.